IGEL-Community/IGEL-OS-APP-RECIPES/README.md

 **Note:** Some apps may not work with non-btrfs file system for read / write partition.
 Applications, like 1Password and OneDrive, use SQLite, an Open-Source database program that uses a sub-set of the SQL database descriptor language, in their application and does not work with NTFS file system.

+***Update:** 2 June 2025, the issue with SQLite on NTFS was with compression enabled.

 - In the `app.json` file set `prefer_btrfs` as the file system

 ```json